chris-mcginnis-ucsf/DoubletFinder/README.md

 # DoubletFinder (code written by Chris McGinnis)

+NOTE: I (Chris McGinnis) do not check the issues very frequently (about once a month) so if you need help, feel free to reach out to me directly (chris.mcginnis@ucsf.edu)

 DoubletFinder is an R package that predicts doublets in single-cell RNA sequencing data.

 DoubletFinder is implemented to interface with Seurat >= 2.0 (https://satijalab.org/seurat/)